1.6.1 Dual entitlement – member's partner is also a member

 1.6.2 Payment of benefit to another person

 Example: A member who is deployed has to pay rent at home.
-They may choose to have their rent allowance paid to their adult dependant, who will arrange the rent payments on their behalf.
+They may choose to have their rent allowance paid to their partner, who will arrange the rent payments on their behalf.

 1.6.3 Payment of amount to a person under legal disability

 Example: A member who is seriously injured and unable to act on their own behalf.

 1.6.4 Payment of amounts on death of a member

 1.6.5 Effect of death on eligibility for salary and allowances